 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Assist during audits, monitoring visits, and fiscal reviews.
+- Participate in audits, monitoring visits, and training as required.

 - Adhere to the Community Action Code of Ethics and confidentiality policy.